Tuesday, April 12, 2022

 With all this in mind, the pill is there to help you be in control of the type of life you choose for yourself: the number of children you have (if any), the age when you are ready for motherhood, the length of your career and the time and financial management you crave for in your personal life.

-If you are not sure which is the right contraceptive pill for you, our dedicated GP, Dr Webberley can be of great help.
-She can talk through your medical history, any side effects that you may be afraid of and determine which treatment is suitable for you.
+If you are not sure which is the right contraceptive pill for you, our dedicated GPs can be of great help.
+They can talk through your medical history, and any side effects that you may be afraid of and determine which treatment is suitable for you.